EMC China Lab

 1. FHSA (Federal Hazardous Substances Act):Requires labels on children’s products containing hazardous substances (danger, warning, first aid, etc.).

-2. LHAMA (Labeling of Hazardous Art Materials Act):Applies to art-related products (ceraMICs, clay, chalk, colored pencils, crayons, glue, jewelry kits, markers, paints, polymer clay, watercolor sets, stickers, etc.).
+2. LHAMA (Labeling of Hazardous Art Materials Act):Applies to art-related products (ceramics, clay, chalk, colored pencils, crayons, glue, jewelry kits, markers, paints, polymer clay, watercolor sets, stickers, etc.).
 Labels must include hazard warnings, ingredient names, safe handling instructions, and sensitive ingredient lists.

 3. PPPA (Poison Prevention Packaging Act):Certain chemicals, cosmetics, ethanol-containing mouthwashes, drugs, and supplements must use child-resistant packaging (difficult for children under 5 to open, but accessible to adults/elderly).